wgdsu/wgdsu.github.io/_posts/2024-09-26-DummyData.md

 * **foreign_key**: Specifies that the values should be taken from a primary key in another table.
 * **rel_type**: Specifies the relationship between tables in this case one to many (1) where every employee must have one or more contact.

 The JSON file is  used to define the structure of the synthetic data.
 The next step is writing the Python code to generate it.
 First, we need to write a function that will generate our custom data.
-We actually need a generator function, generators can be used like iterables in Python.
-Generators yield results in a loop which is perfect for our use case of generating synthetic data.
+We need a generator function, a special type of function that can be used like iterables in Python.
+Generator functions yield results in a loop which is perfect for our use case of generating synthetic data.

 In this case our custom data function is:
 ```python